 Pundaodaya vs. Commission on Elections, et al.

-This case involves a petition for certiorari challenging the COMELEC En Banc's resolution which declared Arsenio Densing Noble qualified to run for Mayor of Kinoguitan, Misamis Oriental, despite allegations that he did not meet the one-year residency requirement.
-The Supreme Court granted the petition, finding that Noble failed to prove he had abandoned his original domicile in Cagayan de Oro City and established a new domicile in Kinoguitan.
-Consequently, Noble was disqualified, and the proclaimed Vice-Mayor was ordered to succeed as Mayor.
+This case involves a petition for certiorari assailing the COMELEC En Banc's resolution declaring Arsenio Densing Noble qualified to run as municipal mayor of Kinoguitan, Misamis Oriental.
+The SC reversed the COMELEC En Banc and upheld the disqualification, ruling that Noble failed to prove he abandoned his domicile in Lapasan, Cagayan de Oro City and established a new one in Kinoguitan.
+The SC emphasized that voter registration and participation in elections are merely presumptive, not conclusive, evidence of residency.
+Consequently, the SC declared a permanent vacancy in the mayoralty office and ordered the Vice-Mayor to succeed rather than proclaiming the runner-up.

 Primary Holding

-To successfully effect a change of domicile for election purposes, a candidate must demonstrate by clear and positive proof: (1) an actual removal or an actual change of domicile; (2) a bona fide intention of abandoning the former place of residence and establishing a new one; and (3) definite acts which correspond with that purpose.
-Mere registration as a voter or voting in a few elections in a locality is not conclusive proof of domicile.
+To successfully effect a change of domicile for election purposes, a candidate must demonstrate: (1) actual removal or actual change of domicile; (2) bona fide intention of abandoning the former place of residence and establishing a new one; and (3) definite acts which correspond with the purpose.
+Without clear and positive proof of these three requirements, the domicile of origin continues.
+Moreover, establishing residence solely to meet election law requirements defeats the purpose of representation and is not allowed.

 Background